cozywho/wgcg/README.md

 --------------------
 wgcg is a server side client generator that will install and configure wireguard on interface name wg0.
 Assumed NIC is ens18, edit the install.sh to your liking before you run it.
-Always check the code.
+The PostUp and PostDown stuff are your firewall rules, just replicate based on your env.
 --------------------

 WGCG: